 What is it?

-The New Medicine Service (NMS) came into effect on 1st October 2011 and aims to provide early support to patients who are newly prescribed a medicine for a long-term condition.
-It will offer follow-ups to help make sure more patients take their medicines properly.
+The New Medicine Service (NMS) aims to provide early support to patients in England who are newly prescribed a medicine for a long-term condition.
+It offers follow-ups to help make sure more patients take their medicines properly.

 Initially the NMS involves a patient having a consultation with the pharmacist, in a private room about the new medicine they have been prescribed.
 The pharmacist will talk to them about the medication including how to take it, and the importance of taking the medication.

 This is followed by a face-to-face chat or telephone conversation 14 days later and a follow-up about a month after beginning the new medicine.
 The pharmacist will help identify any problems the patient is experiencing with the medication and their need for further information and support.

 The service is free to patients and is similar to the Medicines Use Review (MUR) which is already on offer at some pharmacies.

 The NMS will primarily focus on patients with asthma, COPD (chronic obstructive pulmonary disease), type 2 diabetes, hypertension or who are receiving antiplatelet/anticoagulant therapy.

 At participating pharmacies patients may be offered the service when they present a prescription for a new medicine or they may be referred to the service by their GP.

 The Pharmaceutical Services Negotiating Committee suggests that making sure patients take the medicines they've been given in the way they've been prescribed, may have a far greater impact on the health of the population than any improvement in specific medical treatments.